mctrinity/python-resources/machine_learning_notes.md

 # 📌 Machine Learning Engineering for Production (MLOps)

 ## **1️⃣ Introduction to MLOps**
 Machine Learning Operations (**MLOps**) is an emerging discipline that integrates best practices from **software engineering, DevOps, and ML** to streamline the lifecycle of ML projects.

+MLOps aims to:
+- Bridge the gap between ML development and production.
+- Improve model reproducibility, reliability, and scalability.
+- Ensure continuous monitoring, updating, and retraining of models.

 ---
 ## **2️⃣ The Machine Learning (ML) Project Lifecycle**
 1. **Scoping**
     - Define project objectives and key success metrics.
+    - Understand business goals and constraints.
+    - Assess feasibility and potential risks.
 2. **Data**
     - Define, label, and organize data.
     - Establish baseline performance.
+    - Handle missing data and outliers.
 3. **Modeling**
-    - Select and train models.
+    - Select, train, and optimize models.
-    - Perform error analysis.
+    - Perform error analysis and hyperparameter tuning.
+    - Ensure robustness and fairness in predictions.
 4. **Deployment**
     - Deploy models to production.
     - Monitor, maintain, and improve models over time.
+    - Establish CI/CD pipelines for model updates.

 ---
 ## **3️⃣ Case Study: Speech Recognition System**